Determine The Approximate Value Of X

 Example 1: Graphical Approximation

 Consider the equation x² - 4x + 3 = 0.
-Plotting the function y = x² - 4x + 3 reveals that it intersects the x-axis at x = 1 and x = 3.
-Therefore, the approximate values of x are 1 and 3.
+Which means plotting the function y = x² - 4x + 3 reveals that it intersects the x-axis at x = 1 and x = 3.
+Which means, the approximate values of x are 1 and 3.

 Example 2: Newton-Raphson Method